 Step into The Walled Gardens

 An exciting project is underway at Holkham to restore the 6½ acres of walled gardens which were originally laid out by Samuel Wyatt during the late 1700s.
-The project is estimated to take approximately five years to complete and is now in its fourth year.
+In 2014 the restoration project will be in its fifth year.
 You can follow the restoration work as it progresses by visiting our online diary.

 Visitors are invited to see how the work is progressing.
 Their first step will take them through Italian iron-work gates which were brought from Venice in 1908 and into one of the eight sections, known as ‘rooms’, with walls acting as windbreaks and reflecting the sun to create a gentle microclimate.
 In Victorian times these gardens would have provided a constant and varied supply of food and decoration to the hall, ranging from vegetables and flowers to a wide variety of both common and exotic fruits.

 There is a spectacular stand of large Victorian greenhouses which have been renovated back to their original splendour with the help of English Heritage.
 There are also sunken greenhouses designed to be at a lower level to avoid extreme temperature fluctuations; these are scheduled for renovation in the near future.